casdoor/casdoor-website/docs/provider/storage/azure.md

 ### Step2.
 Fill the necessary information in Casdoor

-There are three required fields. `Client ID`, `Client secret`, `Bucket`.
+There are four required fields. `Client ID`, `Client secret`, `Endpoint`, `Bucket`.
 The relationship corresponding to the Azure Blob account is as follows:

 | Name                | Name in Azure   | is required |
 |---------------------|-----------------|-------------|